alice-xiyan/HTAM/1013｜ Midterm-challenge.md

 -  01 How it looks like?
 -  02 Why I made this product?
 -  03 How it works?
 -  04 What did I do?
+-  05 My reflection

 ## 01 How it looks like?
  - My product is mainly composed of five parts: PLA box, acrylic board, spring, hinge, and an Arduino and screen holder⬇️: